fryderykhuang/NullGC/README.md

 ### Setup

-Use this line to setup the AllocatorContext, which is used internally in `ValueArray<T>` and any other locations that need to allocate unmanaged memory.
+1. Install NuGet package `NullGC.Allocators` and `NullGC.Linq`

+2. Setup AllocatorContext:

 ```csharp
 AllocatorContext.SetImplementation(new DefaultAllocatorContextImpl().ConfigureDefault());
 ```
+Allocator context is used internally in `ValueArray<T>` and any code that needs to allocate unmanaged memory.

 ### Memory allocation strategies